 The European Trainee Forum

-To make sure IR will continue its success story in the next decades CIRSE has developed a comprehensive strategy to engage medical students and IRs in training and to secure a steady stream of fresh minds into the discipline.
+To make sure IR will continue its success story in the next decades, CIRSE has developed a comprehensive strategy to engage medical students and IRs in training and to secure a steady stream of fresh minds into the discipline.

 Once undergraduate medical students have made the decision to train in interventional radiology, they must undergo several years of medical training.
-In order to better support these doctors on their way to becoming full medical professionals and to supplement other educational activities, CIRSE has launched the European Trainee Forum (ETF).
+In order to better support these doctors on their way to becoming full medical professionals and to supplement other educational activities, CIRSE has launched the ETF.
 Its purpose is to enhance the participation of young physicians in international scientific and educational activities and to create a space within CIRSE to further their careers through networking opportunities.
 Also, the Forum aims to increase CIRSE’s understanding of national differences and particularities in IR training to deliver effective support for anyone on their way to becoming part of the IR community.

-The ETF is involved with the CIRSE Student Programme to further its impact and help increase the number of European medical students that opt for a career in interventional radiology.
-A further goal of the ETF is to make IR a more attractive choice for female medical students, who are unfortunately still somewhat underrepresented.
+The ETF is also involved with the CIRSE Student Programme to further its impact and help increase the number of European medical students that opt for a career in interventional radiology.
+A further endeavour of the ETF is to make IR a more attractive choice for female medical students, who are unfortunately still somewhat underrepresented.

 ETF: Empowering IR’s Next GenerationIntroducing the European Trainee Forum (ETF)!
 Launched by CIRSE in 2015, the ETF aims to encourage the participation of interventional radiology trainees and residents in scientific and educational activities throughout Europe.